 Step 3.
 Wok it!

 Reminder it’s important that you already prepped everything.
 Chopping ingredients while others are cooking is what turns a stir fry into a bland, overcooked bowl of blah.
 AND make sure to add the items in the order listed below, as some items cook slower or faster than others.

 1. Heat oil in wok/pan on high heat.

 2. Add ginger and white portion of scallions.
 Sauté for 30 seconds.

 3. Add turkey; sauté 1 minute, tossing/stirring frequently.

 4. Add garlic and pepper.

-5. Add bok choy, mushrooms, green beans and broccoli; sauté 2-4 minutes, depending on how hot your pan is.
+5. Add all your remaining vegetables except cilantro and some reserved scallions; sauté 2-4 minutes, depending on how hot your pan is.
 The hotter the better.
 Ideally, the veggies will brown a bit on the edges and stay tender in the middle.
 Stir constantly.